upendrabhattarai/2023.11.01.CommandLineBasics/README.md

 <details>
   <summary markdown='span'><b>Speed and Efficiency</b></summary>

 Despite its steep learning curve, the command line offers efficient and quick ways to navigate your system.
 For example, when dealing with hundreds or thousands of files that require processing through a pipeline, manually handling them through a GUI could take hours or even days.
 In contrast, the command line allows you to automate these repetitive tasks, reducing the likelihood of errors.
 You can also create aliases for frequently used commands to enhance speed and efficiency.
-This eliminates the need to switch back and forth between the mouse and keyboard, making command line work significantly more efficient in many respects.
+This eliminates the need to switch back and forth between the mouse and keyboard, making the command line work significantly more efficient in many respects.

 </details>